Review In Brief

 The Queen Elizabeth Queen’s Grill Restaurant is one of the best restaurants at sea.
-It reminds me of Simpson’s in the Strand, with a classic English decor and an exceptional menu.
+In fact it reminds me of Simpson’s in the Strand, with a classic English decor and an exceptional menu.

-One of the most popular dishes on the Queen’s Grill menu is the Duck L Orange.
-Your waiter carves the whole duck at the table.
-He then finishes it with a flambéd Grand Marnier sauce.
-The Duck L Orange is the perfect size for two people to enjoy.
+One of the most popular dishes on the Queen’s Grill menu is the whole Duck L Orange which is carved table-side, then flambéd in Grand Marnier sauce.
+I think it is the perfect size for two.

 The Queen’s Grill menu also has delicacies like White Sturgeon Caviar with traditional condiments as well as a delightful Mackerel Pate.
-The English-style Rack of Lamb was excellent too.
+The English-style Rack of Lamb was also excellent.
 The chefs simply roast it with herbs so the sweet lamb flavour shines through.
 The dish comes with a light gravy and mint jelly.

 Another popular dish is the Crepe Suzette.
 This dessert is an off-menu item, but all the Cunard regulars know about it.
-Your waiter flambés the crepes tabled-side and serves them with homemade vanilla ice cream.
+Your waiter flambés the crepes tabled-side and then serves them with homemade vanilla ice cream.
 It’s a nostalgic throwback to the 1980s which I adored.
-There is also a sublime Lemon & Lavender Cake with Clotted Cream which is on the Queen’s Grill menu.
+Also, there is a sublime Lemon & Lavender Cake with Clotted Cream – it’s not to be missed.

 It’s worth noting that you will be assigned a table for the duration of your voyage.
 However, if you are unhappy with where they place you, simply alert the maître d’ who will do his best to find an alternate location.

 It’s worth remembering that you can also dine al fresco in the courtyard (weather permitting).

 Lunch: 12:30pm – 2:00pm.